Nicola Padoin

-Nicola Padoin (born 24 February 1979) is an Italian footballer who plays as a midfielder for Foligno.
+Nicola Padoin (born 24 February 1979) is a former Italian footballer who played as a midfielder for Foligno.

 Padoin left for Empoli F.C. in co-ownership deal in 1999 from A.C.
 Milan.

 He played two games in the 2002–03 Serie A for Empoli F.C.

-In the 2006–07 Serie B his dramatic winning goal in the 91st minute of the last regular season game against Juventus F.C. saved Spezia Calcio from relegation.
+In the 2006–07 Serie B his dramatic winning goal in the 91st minute of the last regular season game against Juventus FC saved Spezia Calcio from relegation.

 On 31 August 2009 Padoin returned to Spezia Calcio.
 On 21 October 2011 Padoin was signed by Calcio Lecco 1912.
 On 30 December 2011 Padoin left for Foligno.
 Lecco got Paolo Castellazzi, Matteo Cavagna and Ivan Merli Sala in exchange.